confluentinc/demo-trust/demo.md

         --resource Group:trust-app \
         --prefix
     ```
-    > Ok so now Maygol should be able to use consumer groups prefixed with `trust-app` to read the data from the topics she needs and incorporate them into the app the team is developing.
+    > Ok so now she should be able to use consumer groups prefixed with `trust-app` to read the data from the topics she needs and incorporate them into the app the team is developing.

-    > Let's log in as Maygol.
+    > The important point here is that this was done programatically.
+I can just as easily iterate through a list of 100 developers to give them all the access they need.

+    > Let's see if the developer can access the data now.

 1. In the right terminal, log in with `chuck+dev2@confluent.io`.
 Make sure you log out of okta before pating the link returned by the command.
     ```bash